Bezziboi/Tools/SQL/SQL Commands.md

 Indexes are used to retrieve data from the database very fast.

-The users cannot see the indexes,they are just used to speed up searches/queries.
+The users cannot see the indexes,they are just used to speed up searches / queries.

 ```sql
 -- Creating Index
 CREATE INDEX idx_employees ON employees(First_Name);